 Adam was a handsome boy with long hair and attractive eyes.
-He loved working at the flower shop, especially being the future owner.
+He loved working at the flower shop, especially becoming the future owner made him more passionate.

 Adam was very kind and friendly to all the customers.
 Hundreds of people walked to the shop daily, some new customers and some regular.